5 Tips on Recognizing and Preventing Email Spoofing

 3. Leverage Email Signing Certificates

-As the workforce is distributed into different locations, organizations need to ensure business communications’ security to avoid attacks.
+As the workforce is distributed into different locations, organizations need to ensure business communications’ security to prevent attacks.
 Organizations need to use email signing certificates on outgoing emails to help recipients verify whether an email is coming from your organization.
 Signing certificates empowers you to add unique digital signatures to your emails to assert identity.

-This allows employees to immediately recognize spoofed emails and avoid clicking or downloading any unauthorized documents.
+This allows employees to immediately recognize spoofed emails and prevent clicking or downloading any unauthorized documents.
 Email signing certificates also enable you to encrypt your emails using public keys to ensure that only the intended recipient can view the message’s content.

 This way, you can ensure that emails sent from and to your server are protected.
 Email signing certificates are also vital in building trust and confidence among your customer base.
 By asserting your identity, customers are more likely to click and engage with your emails, ultimately increasing sales.